janahabibi/Audio-Player-Backend/README.md

 # Java Audio Player Back End System

-This Java work provides a user-friendly audio system where users can manage playlists, view song details, and even print song lyrics, with many more other features.
+This Java work provides a user-friendly text based audio system where users can manage playlists, view song details, and even print song lyrics, with many more other features.
 It is built using object-oriented programming principles with comprehensive error handling, unit tests, classes, and inheritance.

 ## Features